7Block Labs

 1) Certora Prover (EVM)

-• Write CVL rules for safety properties and parametric rules to quantify over all public methods.
-As of CLI v5.0, parametric rules apply by default across contracts, increasing coverage.
-Recent 8.5.1 updates add Sui support and spec ergonomics. (docs.certora.com)
+• Create CVL rules that ensure safety properties and implement parametric rules to cover all public methods.
+With CLI v5.0, parametric rules are now applied by default across contracts, which really ups your coverage game.
+The latest update in 8.5.1 also brings in Sui support and improves spec ergonomics.
+Check it out here: (docs.certora.com)

 rule totalSupply_is_sum_of_balances(env e) {